VikParuchuri/vikparuchuri.com/source/_posts/2013-07-29-making-instrumental-music-from-scratch.markdown

   midi.EndOfTrackEvent(tick=0, data=[])]
 ```

-The tempo track defines the [microseconds per quarter note](http://nokturnal.pl/home/atari/midi_delta) and the beats per minute of the song, which essentially governs the pacing.
+The tempo track defines the [microseconds per quarter note](http://nokturnal.pl/home/atari/midi_delta) and the beats per minute of the song, which govern the pacing.

 * SetTempoEvent - Sets the tempo of the instrumental tracks in a song.  `tick` is the same as in an instrumental track.